alajmo/dashgrid/README.md

-### Grid
+### Dashgrid

 A highly customizable drag-and-drop grid built on pure javascript with no dependencies.
 Inspired by gridster and angular-gridster.
-Currently alpha status, no set API.
-Check out [demo](http://samiralajmovic.github.io/dashgrid).

 * Feature rich.
 * No external dependencies.
 * High performance.
 * Framework agnostic.

+Currently alpha status, no set API.
+Check out [demo](http://samiralajmovic.github.io/dashgrid) in the meantime!

 ### Installing